barumau/panlingue/eng/dunia_baxe.md

 habits.
 It doesn't make the language only versatile but also more interesting!

-Pandunia allows different word orders.
+Panlingue allows different word orders.
 This is achieved mainly by the verb endings -a and -u, which signal reverse word orders.
-In Pandunia verbs can function also as adpositions (so called _coverbs_).
+In Panlingue verbs can function also as adpositions (so called _coverbs_).

 **me ama te.** (SVO)
 **me te amu.** (SOV)